-- With a sharp knife, cut the potatoes into thin slices, about 1/4-inch thick.
+- Place two wooden spoons with handles the same thickness on either side of a potato on a cutting board.
+With a sharp knife, cut the potatoes into thin slices, about 1/4-inch thick.
 The spoons will prevent you from cutting all the way through to the bottom of the potato.

 - Repeat with other potatoes.
 Cut the butter into thin slices and place a slice of butter into every other slit in the potatoes.
-In the other slit, insert a piece of Parmigiano cheese, so that it alternates.
-Butter, cheese, butter, cheese etc.
+In the other slit, insert a piece of the Parmesan cheese, so that it alternates butter, cheese, butter, cheese etc.

 - Sprinkle each potato evenly with the garlic powder and salt.
 Drizzle each with olive oil.

 - Bake for 45 minutes.

 - Remove baking sheet from the oven and drizzle each potato with the heavy cream.